andygock/jsi-client/README.md

 You'll need an API key for use with your justseed.it account.
 Create a file called `.justseedit_apikey` in your home directory.
 If this file is not found in your home directory, then it will look for it in the same directory as the running jsi.py.
 If it is not found in either, it will display an error and quit.

 All the above can be overwritten, and a api key can be specified on the command line using the `--api-key` option.
 It is not recommended to use this method.

+If you're not sure where your home directory on your computer, run the following to find out:

+	python -c "import os; print os.path.expanduser('~')"

 ## Show usage options